 As a Chiropractor, I could never ‘advise’ my patients about the flu vaccine.
 It was not in my scope of practice.
 But personally – from what I learned about vaccines – I never got a flu shot or had my family get them.
 Chiropractic philosophy is all about letting the body heal with its innate abilities.
 We have all the system we need to protect against any disease, as long as we are in “tip top” shape with properly aligned spine from regular spinal adjustments.
 Of course, we have to eat right and exercise regularly too.
 And ironically, have you noticed that you only get sick when your “guard” is down?
-So why would we need the flu shots when we are healthy to begin with?
-(Update: There have been cases of healthy people dying of the flu in 2014 but very rare and still no clear information as to what underlying diseases those people suffered from)
+So why would we need the flu shots when we are healthy and can prevent it naturally?
+(Update: There have been cases of healthy people dying of the flu but very rare and still no clear information as to what underlying diseases those people suffered from)

 But to be objective, here are the facts about the influenza vaccine so you could make an informative decision for you and your family.

 What are symptoms of the flu?
 You may feel some or all of the following:

 - Some children might have vomiting and diarrhea.